A lockdown Portrait project

 Photographs were taken of people standing in their doorways.
 Volunteers were found through a couple of local Facebook groups and of course, by word of mouth.

-What will happen to the results?
+What happened to the results?

 How do I get involved?